 The modern world is inconceivable without microelectronics and communications technologies.
 Whether it is data processing, the next generation of communication and mobility, applying artificial intelligence and IoT, new technologies for climate neutrality, or the digitization of learning, administration, production and service delivery – none of it would be possible without the pervasive use of the wide variety of microelectronic technologies.
 In December 2020 EU Member States agreed in a joint declaration to work together to bolster Europe’s electronics and embedded systems value chain to reinforce processor and other semiconductor technologies - which this text summarises as Europe’s Microelectronics Ecosystem.
 Microelectronics is truly at the heartbeat of Europe and indispensable for the Union’s ambition for a greener, digital, more secure, and sovereign society.
 Here, communications technologies provide immediate availability, pervasiveness, and trustworthiness of modern networks for our digital future and wellbeing.

 To make this innovation boost possible, we need to orchestrate resources and funding from all over Europe, including private and public stakeholders.
-In this context, Important Projects of Common European Interest (IPCEI) play a major role in fostering pan-European research and development, design competences, system integration and validation as well as production capabilities and capacity.
-Europe can only be successful, if the excellent research insights can be transformed into products and services with sustainable value, delivered with competitive edge at scale.
-IPCEIs have become a central instrument to maintain the presence of Microelectronics in Europe and to ensure European competitiveness.
-An IPCEI on Microelectronics and Communications Technologies (ME/CT) is a large-scale project that will bring together companies from all over Europe.
+In this context, Important Projects of Common European Interest (IPCEI) play a major role in fostering pan-European research and development, design competences, system integration and validation as well as first industrial deployment (FID) of production capabilities and capacity.
+Europe can only be successful, if the excellent research insights can be transformed into products and services with sustainable value, delivered with competitive edge and at scale.
+IPCEIs have become a central instrument to maintain the presence of Microelectronics in Europe and to ensure European innovation and competitiveness.
+An IPCEI on Microelectronics and Communications Technologies (ME/CT) is a large-scale project that will bring together companies and research and technology organisations (RTO) from all over Europe.
 It combines European knowledge, expertise, financial resources, and the whole ecosystem, including start-ups, SMEs, and large enterprises.
 An IPCEI on ME/CT addresses the technological performance, sustainability, and societal security challenges of the next decade and results in a clear innovation advantage for Europe.
 This makes a significant contribution to European technological sovereignty.

 In the midst of the pandemic crisis, the EU Commission and EU Member States have put together a massive recovery plan and the Next Generation EU instrument.
 It goes along with the new MFF 2020-2027, which will be devoted primarily to support the green and digital economy.
 Also, EU and Member States stressed the need to invest into new digital and green technologies and critical industrial sectors, to overcome structural weaknesses and ensure a futureproof and resilient European economy and society.
 In order to provide practical support for the Union’s determined agenda, XYZ companies and other entities across the European Microelectronics Ecosystem from XYZ Member States have come together under the banner of “Safety & Security, Sustainability, and Sovereignty for the European Union of Tomorrow”.
 In their combination, these domains provide a solid foundation for a “green, digital, and resilient Europe”, as Commission President von der Leyen summarized the Union’s overarching challenge for the decades to come.